 Those pertaining to any permitting and licensure requirements in carrying out the work performed under this Agreement.

-Those relating to prevailing wages, occupational safety and health standards, payment of taxes, gift laws, and lobbying laws.
+Those relating to prevailing wages, occupational safety and health standards, payment of taxes, gift laws, and lobbying laws if they are applicable.

 American Rescue Plan Act Requirements.